‹ All Posts

 2. Low official-travel density.
 Routes that move primarily Space-A passengers — not PCS or TDY — have lower per-flight competition.
 Cargo routes between CONUS bases tend to have lower official-travel density than Patriot Express rotators in PCS season.

 3. Stable demand seasonality.
-Routes that don't surge dramatically during DoWEA or holidays are easier to plan.
+Routes that don't surge dramatically during DoDEA or holidays are easier to plan.
 The Hickam-Kwajalein rotator, for example, is stable year-round because it's not driven by family vacation patterns.

 For regular retirees with full network access, the top three Cat VI routes by these criteria are: